spatialthoughts/qgis-tutorials/de/_sources/docs/3/contour_3d_styling.rst.txt

   .. image:: /static/3/contour_3d_styling/images/2.png
     :align: center

 3. Right-click the `Elev_Contour` layer and choose :guilabel:`Open Attribute Table`.
-You will notice that the field ``contourinterval`` contains the elevation value for each contour line.
+You will notice that the field ``contourelevation`` contains the elevation value for each contour line.
 This field name is important and is used in the expressions in subsequent steps.

   .. image:: /static/3/contour_3d_styling/images/3.png
     :align: center

 4. We are now ready to style the contours.
 Before continuing, we must first add a color ramp suitable for coloring elevation.
-If you already have added the `wiki-1.02` color ramp for our previous tutorial :doc:`block_world_styling`, you can skip to Step 12.
+If you already have added the `wiki-1.02` color ramp for our previous tutorial :doc:`block_world_styling`, you can skip to Step 9.
 Click on :guilabel:`Settings` in the menubar and select :guilabel:`Style Manager`.

   .. image:: /static/3/contour_3d_styling/images/4.png
     :align: center